-There is a bit of a story behind this brooch: I had Joe as a teacher quite often back when I attended MassART’s jewelry program; he always had a very stern, serious demeanor that would betray a sense of humor now and then.
-One of these times was in a Rhino class I took with him where he slipped into a cowboy voice to explain one of the commands.
+You see, during my time in MassART’s jewelry program, Joe always had a stern, serious demeanor that would betray a sense of humor every now and then.
+One of these times was in a CAD class I took with him where he slipped into a cowboy voice to explain one of the commands in Rhino.
+(Something to do with a lasso I believe.)
 It was jarring and quite frankly hilarious, and in talking with other classmates it became apparent that this was not a one-time occurrence.

 Furthermore, Joe himself was a trailblazer when it came to utilizing CAD for art jewelry, as he fully embraced this technology within his work going as far back as the 80s.
 In a way he was part of the new frontier of this emerging technology, creating art in the wild west that was the pre-Y2K technological landscape.
 A CAD Cowboy if you will, with or without the cowboy voice.
 I figured it would be appropriate to make him a badge.